Double BFV quantisation of 3d Gravity: Introduction

 In Section \ref{s:BFVtheories_gravity} we present the BFV formulations of 3d gravity in the Einstein--Hilbert formalism (Section \ref{s:BFVtheory_EH}) and Palatini--Cartan formalism (Section \ref{s:BFVtheory_PC}), and the BFV formulation of $BF$ theory (Section \ref{s:BFVtheory_BF}).
-Then, in Section \ref{s:relation_Classical_theories} we show how it is possible to obtain the BFV formulation of Einstein--Hilbert theory as a coisotropic reduction of the one of $BF$ theory.
-This reduction is then resolved with the double BFV construction in Section \ref{s:BFVonBFV_Classical}.
-Finally, in Section \ref{s:quantumBF_doubleBFV}, the quantisation scheme outlined in Section \ref{s:quantisation_BFVonBFV} is applied to this case and the main result is summarized in Theorem \ref{thm:quantisationEH_doubleBFV}.
+Then, in Section \ref{s:relation_Classical_theories} we explicitly show how to obtain the BFV formulation of Einstein--Hilbert theory as a partial coisotropic reduction of the one of $BF$ theory.
+This (partial) reduction is then described within the double BFV framework in Section \ref{s:BFVonBFV_Classical}, adapted to the case at hand.
+Finally, in Section \ref{s:quantumBF_doubleBFV}, the quantisation scheme for double BFV theories we outlined in Section \ref{s:quantisation_BFVonBFV} is applied to this case and the main result is summarized in Theorem \ref{thm:quantisationEH_doubleBFV}.